VitexSoftware/jaspercompiler/WARP.md

 ### Error Handling
 The application has built-in fallback logic for library path detection and provides clear error messages when AbraFlexi libraries cannot be found.

+### Filename Validation
+The application validates that the input JRXML filename matches the `name` attribute of the `jasperReport` XML element.
+If they differ:
+- A visible warning is displayed
+- The destination filename is automatically adjusted to use the correct report name from the XML
+- This ensures generated .jasper files have consistent naming with their internal report definitions

 ## Usage Patterns

 ### Basic Compilation